- Created on Friday, July 01 2011 16:35

 Since 1985 numerous articles and government notices have been released describing concerns about cylinders made from 6351 alloy aluminum.
 While the U.S. Government has determined no recall of the nearly 25 million 6351 alloy cylinders is warranted, annual inspection by trained inspectors is called for in the 1999 Department of Transportation (DOT) and National Institute for Occupational Safety and Health (NIOSH) bulletins.

 SLC is a very slow progressing process.
 Government findings on a ruptured scuba cylinder showed two cracks had progressed, one over 8.7 and the other 9.3 years.
-For this reason the DOT specifies all cylinders made from 6351 alloy be carefully inspected by trained inspectors (DOT recommends PSI, Inc inspector training) with special attention given to the threaded neck area.
+For this reason the DOT specifies all cylinders made from 6351 alloy be carefully inspected by trained inspectors (DOT recommends PSI-PCI, Inc inspector training) with special attention given to the threaded neck area.

-Several of the recent aluminum cylinder ruptures have attracted considerable industry attention while the more than 24 steel cylinder ruptures over the years are forgotten.
+Aluminum cylinder ruptures have attracted considerable industry attention while the more than 24 steel cylinder ruptures over the years are forgotten.
 The prudent dive industry professional should be very cognizant that ALL high-pressure cylinders contain phenomenal energy and ALL should be given great care.
 Every ruptured cylinder had obvious damage whether it was a crack in the threads, damage from excessive heat, extensive corrosion or other abuses.

 The solution to safe cylinders is regular quality inspections by trained inspectors and diligent fill station operators.

-For more detailed information about cylinder safety visit the PSI/PCI web site at www.psicylinders.com.
+For more detailed information about cylinder safety visit the PSI-PCI web site at www.psicylinders.com.

-Cylinder inspection tools are available directly from PSI/PCI from our catalog (click the tank marked "Order" in the Training and Supplies section of our website or contact us directly at:
+Cylinder inspection tools are available directly from PSI-PCI from our catalog (click the tank marked "Order" in the Training and Supplies section of our website or contact us directly at:

 For Additional Reading: